Contents

 The house would make no difference.

 Now the image dissolves, and I find myself once again standing all alone on my front porch, staring down at a plastic swan filled with welcoming, nurturing eggs.
 Look at the ways our friends see us.
 I gaze out across the park, at oak trees, picnic tables, green lawns, Little League baseball diamonds.
 Somewhere, out of sight and time, a neon sign buzzes.
 In Portland, another hand reaches for my own.
-Sometimes we cannot choose what we remember.

 I gather the remaining eggs carefully into my arms and go into the beautiful new house to cook my family breakfast.